Demo 3: Inner Product Spaces#

 Projections onto a Line#

-Let \(\boldsymbol{x}, \boldsymbol{y} \in \mathbb{F}^n\), then the projection of \(\boldsymbol{x}\) onto the line \(Y = span\{\boldsymbol{y}\}\) can be computed as
+Let \(\boldsymbol{x}, \boldsymbol{y} \in \mathbb{F}^n\).
+The projection of \(\boldsymbol{x}\) onto the line \(Y = \operatorname{span}\{\boldsymbol{y}\}\) can be computed as

 \[ \operatorname{Proj}_Y(\boldsymbol{x}) = \frac{\left<\boldsymbol{x},\boldsymbol{y} \right>}{\left<\boldsymbol{y},\boldsymbol{y} \right>}\boldsymbol{y} = \left<\boldsymbol{x},\boldsymbol{u}\right>\boldsymbol{u}, \]